Akshat-Rai0/DOCUMENTOR/README.md

 ## Author

-Built by **Bipin Kumar Rai** as part of an intermediate-level RAG systems project.
+Built by **AKSHAT RAI** as part of an intermediate-level RAG systems project.

 > *"Students waste hours scanning documentation for a function they can't name, to solve a problem they can only describe in plain English."* — This project exists to fix that.